Children must be accompanied by a paying adult

 In the Sir Joseph Hotung Gallery of China and South Asia (Room 33), you can gain an insight into the development of Chinese civilisation, from 5000BC to the present day.
 This beautifully refurbished space was reopened by Her Majesty The Queen in 2017.
 From exquisite Ming dynasty blue and white porcelain to delicate painted handscrolls and magnificent Tang Dynasty tomb figures, this introductory tour will give you a deep appreciation for some of the magnificent objects on display.

-Sir Joseph Hotung Gallery of China and South Asia (Room 33)
+Gallery on this tour: Sir Joseph Hotung Gallery of China and South Asia

 An introduction to ancient Greece